 Many companies do not have the in-house capability to successfully investigate and respond to a cyber attack or breach in-house.
-For larger businesses, it can take a painful 3.4 days to get systems back up and running if their disaster recovery plan isn’t up to scratch.
+For larger businesses, it can take a painful 3.4 days to get systems back up and running if their cyber incident recovery plan isn’t up to scratch.

 So, what makes a strong disaster recovery plan?

 A disaster recovery plan or cyber incident response plan will regularly review and test the business’ ability to withstand unexpected threats; including from increasingly-sophisticated Ransomware and Cyber Attacks.

 Depending on the size and type of business, truly effective data loss prevention from cyber attacks can take many forms – whether that’s on-premise, cloud or a mixture of the two.